L'Arc-en-Ciel: 2014–2022: 25th and 30th anniversaries

-2021–present: New Singles and 30th Anniversary

 For the band's 30th anniversary in 2021, a partnership with Japanese TV-broadcasting station WOWOW was made.
 Starting in February 2021, the station broadcast most of L'Arc-en-Ciel's past concerts for several months.
 On May 29 and 30, the band played two concerts named L'Appy Birthday at Chiba's Makuhari Messe.
 On May 31, the band digitally released "Mirai", their first new song in almost five years.
 The single was used as the theme of the Bandai Namco video game Blue Protocol.
 A second single, "Forever", was announced as the second opening theme of the anime adaptation of Edens Zero on the day of its broadcast on July 3.
 The song was digitally released on August 8, 2021. while the physical version was released on September 21, 2021.

 The national 30th L'Anniversary Tour saw the band play 19 concerts across Japan from September 5 to December 26.
 The tour's two final concerts were held at the Tokyo Dome on May 21 and 22, 2022.

-On May 18th, 2022, the band released "L'Album Complete Box -Remastered Edition", a compilation box containing remastered versions of all their albums from 1994 to 2012.
+On May 18, 2022, the band released L'Album Complete Box -Remastered Edition-, a compilation box containing remastered versions of all their albums from 1994 to 2012.

+2023–present: 2024 Arena Tour

+On May 30, 2023, for its 30th anniversary, the band released a remastered edition of their first album Dune, released originally in 1993.

+On December 7, 2023, the band announced a 10 dates national stadium tour titled 'Arena Tour 2024 Underground', which is set to start on February 8, 2024 until April 14, 2024.
+On September 13, 2024, their new single "You Gotta Run" was announced as the intro for the second season of the anime Beyblade X. The single was released digitally on October 18, 2024 and released physically on January 15, 2025.

+The band performed at Tokyo Dome on January 18 and 19, with the concert named L'Arc-en-Ciel Live 2025 Hyde Birthday Celebration -Hyde 誕生祭- in honor of Hyde's birthday.

+Legacy and influence

+With 40 million records sold, L'Arc-en-Ciel are one of the best-selling music artists in Japan.
+Their 1999 simultaneously-released albums Ark and Ray are each one of the best-selling albums of all time in Japan.
+In 2003, L'Arc-en-Ciel were ranked number 58 on a list of the top 100 Japanese pop musicians by HMV Japan.
+In 2012, they became the first Japanese act to headline Madison Square Garden in New York City.
+Hiroki Kamemoto, lead guitarist of Glim Spanky, became interested in music after hearing L'Arc-en-Ciel and Glay.
+Vocalist Eye and bassist Rio of the heavy metal band Mary's Blood both started bands because of L'Arc-en-Ciel.
+Masato Hayakawa of Coldrain, D vocalist Asagi, Vistlip vocalist Tomo and guitarist Yuh, and American disc jockey DJ Heavygrinder have all cited L'Arc-en-Ciel as an influence.